Grizzly bears are extremely rare in Washington and need our help to recover.

 Because grizzly bears are habitat generalists and disturbance sensitive animals with large home ranges, their conservation benefits dozens of other wildlife and sensitive habitats, from low-elevation wetlands to subalpine berry fields.
 Indicators of ecosystem health, grizzly bears mold their habitat in subtle but important ways.
 Without the long term restoration of healthy grizzly bear populations, the health of our ecosystems and wilderness areas would be severely diminished.

 Conservation Northwest has worked to protect and recover grizzly bears across the Canadian border and in Washington state since our founding in 1989.
-Today we are protecting and connecting grizzly bear populations and habitat in British Columbia through the Coast to Cascades Grizzly Bear Initiative, and supporting North Cascades Grizzly Bear recovery in the U.S.
+Today we are protecting and connecting grizzly bear populations and habitat in British Columbia through the Coast to Cascades Grizzly Bear Initiative, and supporting North Cascades Grizzly Bear restoration in Washington.

 More about grizzly bears

 - Adult grizzly bears usually live to 20 to 25 years of age.

 - Females do not reproduce until they are 5-6 years old, giving birth to 1-3 cubs per breeding cycle.
 Grizzly bear cubs remain with their mother for 2-4 years.

 - Female bears usually require 50-300 square miles of range; males need 200-500 square miles.
 Ranges of individual bears often overlap, with several bears sharing an area.

 - Grizzly bears have good eyesight (about like that of a person) but excellent senses of hearing and smell (better than that of a dog).

 - Grizzly bears are intelligent and curious—and have an excellent memory, particularly regarding food sources.

 - As opportunistic omnivores, outside of western Alaska and British Columbia, grizzly bears have a typical diet of less than 10% fish or meat, much of that carrion from winter-killed deer and elk.
 Grizzly bears in coastal areas are an exception: for these bears, fish (mostly salmon) comprise a larger proportion of their diet.

 - The grizzly bear’s claws are used mainly for digging roots.
 Grizzly summer foods include thistle, cow parsnip, roots, mushrooms, wild berries, spawning fish, and insects, including ants.

 - Grizzlies are linked to wolves - the carrion of deer and elk killed by wolves is an important source of food for grizzly bears.